Manage Machine Tunnels

 This section describes how to configure the Secure Access as the VPN gateway to accept connections from Secure Client through the VPN machine tunnel.

-The following topics explain how to configure remote access VPN profiles.
+The following procedure explains how to add and configure the remote access VPN machine tunnel.

 Table of Contents